0

 Call to Action

-Are there areas in your life where you need to be more obedient about a matter than emotional about it?
+Is there an area where you need to be obedient about a matter even though your emotions are lagging behind?
 Name one of those things.
 Here are a few examples for your consideration:

-3. Caving to people-pleasing rather than taking a stand for God because you know taking a stand will have repercussions?
+• Caving to people-pleasing rather than taking a stand for God because you know taking a stand for what you believe will have repercussions?

 Leaders Over Coffee Web Banner